Singh-Liu/Docs/GFM.md

 ##Wrapping to the next row

-Press ENTER 2 times after the end of the sentence.
+Press ENTER 2 times after the end of the line.
-Use 2 spaces after the end of the sentence, then press ENTER.
+Insert a blank line.(Use 2 spaces after the end of the line, then press ENTER.)
 Use \<br> to wrap to the next row.
 ```
 111